danielcieslinski/suballoy/README.md

 # Suballoy: Crystal Graph Neural Networks for Substitutional Alloying
 Welcome to the official repository of **Substitutional Alloying Using Crystal Graph Neural Networks**.
 This repository contains the code used in the paper authored by _Dario Massa_, _Daniel Cieslinski_, _Amirhossein Naghdi_, and _Stefanos Papanikolaou_.
-Dive in to explore the capabilities of crystal graph neural networks in substitutional alloying!

 ## Table of Contents